solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 ## Test resource configurations

-You can use the Kubernetes [dry run capability](#dry-run) to verify your resource configuration or [send requests directly to the Gloo Edge validation API](#validation-api).
+You can use the Kubernetes [dry run capability](#dry-run) to verify your resource configuration or [send requests directly to the Gloo Gateway validation API](#validation-api).

 {{% notice note %}}
 The information in this guide assumes that you enabled strict validation, including the rejection of resources that result in a `Warning` state.
-To enable these settings, update your Gloo Edge installation and include `--set gateway.validation.alwaysAcceptResources=false`, `--set gateway.validation.enabled=true`, and `--set gateway.validation.allowWarnings=false`.
+To enable these settings, update your Gloo Gateway installation and include `--set gateway.validation.alwaysAcceptResources=false`, `--set gateway.validation.enabled=true`, and `--set gateway.validation.allowWarnings=false`.
 {{% /notice %}}

 ### Use the dry run capability in Kubernetes {#dry-run}